usharanikj/customer_entity_resolution/README.md

 * **Stability:** This approach is deterministic and reproducible.
 Unlike "random" clustering, this ensures that as new data flows in, the Golden ID remains stable, preserving the integrity of longitudinal customer history.

 **Why This Matters for Analytics** This stage removes the "fragmentation" error.
-By assigning a single customer_id to multiple acct_id entries, we enable a Single Customer View, allowing the business to accurately calculate "Total Products per Customer" or "Lifetime Value" across multiple legacy accounts.
+By assigning a single customer_id to multiple acct_id entries, we enable a Single Customer View, allowing the business to accurately calculate risk, marketing, servicing, and fraud assessments at the true customer level.

 **Output Table:** `cust_clusters`